rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 ![all_other_heatmap](https://github.com/rp2323/data_analysis_portfolio/blob/23e766765721ca6f40473e9ef7108db872492514/cary_police_data_project/images/all_other_heatmap.png)

 ## How Do the Top Incidents Types Compare?
-Once I was able to establish that different types of fraud were the most common 'all other' incident type, I was curious how they compared with the most common non-'all other' type, larceny. *While larceny maintained a steady percentage of 26-29%, fraud incidents accounted for 11-15%, or roughly half of the lareceny incidents.*
+Once I was able to establish that different types of fraud were the most common 'all other' incident type, I was curious how they compared with the most common non-'all other' type, larceny.

+While larceny maintained a steady percentage of 26-29%, **fraud incidents accounted for 11-15%, or roughly half of the larceny incidents.**

 ![fraud_vs_larceny](https://github.com/rp2323/data_analysis_portfolio/blob/23e766765721ca6f40473e9ef7108db872492514/cary_police_data_project/images/fraud_vs_larceny.png)
 <sub>*graph created in Excel</sub>